graphile/starter/README.md

 This software has been developed under Mac and Linux, and should work in a `bash` environment.

-Windows users: PostGraphile Starter hasn't been fully tested under Windows; PRs to fix Windows compatibility issues are welcome (please keep them small!)
+**Windows users**: PostGraphile Starter hasn't been fully tested under Windows; PRs to fix Windows compatibility issues are welcome (please keep them small!)
 Failing that, try the Docker mode :)

 ### Docker development